top of page

 b.
 His cousin John.

-The cousin of Jesus, John the Baptist, baptized Jesus in the River Jordan.
+John the Baptist, the cousin of Jesus, baptized Jesus in the River Jordan.

 God spoke and said he was well pleased.